innerpeacez/my-code-history/DB/Mysql/MySQL 查询练习.md

    FROM
    	Student AS s,
    	(SELECT t1.SId,t1.score as "01 分数",t2.score as "02 分数"
+   	 FROM (
+        			SELECT SId ,score
+        			FROM SC sc
+        			WHERE sc.CId='01'
+      			) AS t1,
+      			(
+             SELECT SId ,score
-   	 FROM (SELECT SId ,score FROM SC sc where sc.CId='01') AS t1,
+             FROM SC sc
+             WHERE sc.CId='02'
+           ) AS t2
-      			(SELECT SId ,score FROM SC sc where sc.CId='02') AS t2 WHERE t1.SId = t2.SId AND t1.score > t2.score ) AS sc2
+   	 WHERE t1.SId = t2.SId AND t1.score > t2.score ) AS sc2
    WHERE s.SId = sc2.SId;
    ```